|Matter and antimatter coexist in this catalog of classes from the Learning Annex|

 |Just look at my art director!|

-But unless you took the extra effort to check out what was going on in magazines for young men, you might never realize that the same art schools were wooing your male counterparts with a very different set of promises:
+However, if you took the extra effort to check out what was going on in magazines for young men, you might discover that the same art schools were wooing your male counterparts with a very different set of promises:

 |Do you like Art?|